swathikiran86/pig-Hive-programmming-on-StackExchange-data/README.md

   1. Extracted the data from the StackExchange database using mysql commands Acquired the top 200,000 posts by viewcount.

-    Refer to datafetchingCountQueries file for details
+    Refer to DataFetching/dataFetchingQueries.txt file for details

   2. Using MapReduce/Pig/Hive as required
     Using pig or mapreduce, extracted, transformed and loaded the data as applicable to get :